 - Preference for projects demonstrating resource efficiency and sustainability will be considered both during implementation and maintenance. - The measures and actions which harm the environment cannot be supported.
-The Programme encourages the actions which promote and contribute to environmentally sustainable development.
+The Programme encourages the actions which promote and contribute to environmentally sustinable development.
 In case of major investments environmental impact analysis should be taken into consideration during the assessment of project proposals.
 Application of compensatory measures and the intent to moderate damages shall be presented in the project proposal, where relevant (e.g. related to catchment areas in case of water quality protection measures under PA1, or related to nature protection areas in case of touristic utilization of natural heritage under PA3, etc.); - Climate-friendly architectural solutions (e.g. the use of silent road surface, passive noise reduction, impermeable rainwater drains, etc.), application of renewable energy produced solutions (heating systems, small plants) and in case of construction, buildings fitting into the landscape shall be considered.
-It is desirable that modern, up to date green technology is used to the investments. - During the implementation of the projects the use of sustainable procurement (green public procurement) will be taken into account.

-• It is recommend for projects involving purchasing products that these products should comply with the energy efficiency requirements set out in Annex III of the Energy Efficiency Directive (2012/27/EU) for products subject to public procurement.
+It is desirable that modern, up to date green technology is used to the investments. - During the implementation of the projects the use of sustainable procurement (green public procurement) will be taken into account. - It is recommended for projects involving purchasing products that these products should comply with the energy efficiency requirements set out in Annex III of the Energy Efficiency Directive (2012/27/EU) or should comply already now with future requirements as established by the Regulations under the Ecodesign Framework Directive for products subject to public procurement.
 If a project involves building construction and renovation, cost-optimal levels of energy performance according to Directive 2010/31/EU are required.